My unexpected but oh so worth it journey from being diet-obsessed to body positive

 There were days where I didn’t achieve, and I mentally scolded myself and guilted myself into making up for it the following day.

 Before therapy, it had never occurred to me that my anxiety and eating were linked to something bigger.
 That gaining weight during this time was linked to reliving repressed memories.

 Now at my heaviest, I have realised this bout of weight gain is different.
 This time I don’t hate myself for it.
-I’ve discovered that I am much more than my weight and for the first time I don’t feel exhausted from the cycles of weight watching.
+I’ve discovered that I am much more than my weight, and for the first time, I don’t feel exhausted from the cycles of weight watching.
 I know that being healthy is not about vanity.
 I was, without knowing it being body positive!

 When I joined a gym but this time on my terms.
-I did question whether I was being true to my new self as surely body positive cannot go with working out, weight loss and eating healthy.
+I did question whether I was right to my new self as surely body positive cannot go with working out, weight loss and eating healthy.
 Of course, it can.
 Body positivity for me is a mental state that involves accepting my body the way it is today.

 “It is not about the destination but the journey itself.”

 Cheesy yes, but true.
 My journey involves swimming because I enjoy that, but I also enjoy the chocolate workshops I attend with my friend.

 There is more to a healthy life than chasing something unsustainable.